wimbeaumont/picoproj/README.md

    * pwmclasstst			test program for the PWM lib , reading versions and on chip  temperature
    * RasCtrl  	program to read temperatures and control power supply
    * hum2dewp  this is a project where the pico is used to get the humidity and the temperature from a HTM2500LF sensor and calculates the dewpoint
+   * SensBoxEnvSer to readout the enironment sensors of a test setup ( sens box )
+   * BiBoxEnvSer : to readout the enironment sensors of a test setup ( burnin  box )